-- Used when you want to arm the system with persons staying inside (or if you have pets that are moving throughout the premises). - The perimeter sensors are armed, but interior sensors are left disarmed. - Exit delay begins (you can leave through the entry/exit door, if desired). - An alarm sounds immediately if any protected perimeter window or non-entry/exit door is opened. - You may otherwise move freely within the premises. - Persons entering later can enter through an entry/exit door without causing an alarm, but they must disarm the system within the entry delay period to avoid sounding an alarm.
+Used when you want to arm the system with persons staying inside (or if you have pets that are moving throughout the premises).

+The perimeter sensors are armed, but interior sensors are left disarmed.

+Exit delay begins (you can leave through the entry/exit door, if desired).

+An alarm sounds if any protected window or non-entry/exit door is opened.

+You may otherwise move freely within the premises.

+Persons entering later can enter through an entry/exit door, but they must disarm the system within the entry delay period to avoid sounding an alarm.